PseudoCodeNerd/games_in_julia/hangman/README.md

  /    |
       |
 =========
 Ok Ok!
 Go On!
-You are of no use....
-You'll kill me I'm sure now!
+You are of no help to me now.

 ma__av
 Player 2, Guess a letter of this word (single character):